Skip to Main Content

 Most Library computers require that you log in with an Active Directory account.

-Computers are available in Geisel East and West Commons (main floor), Geisel West and the Geisel Tunnel (1st floor), and the WongAvery Library Commons (1st floor).
+Computers are available in Geisel East and West Commons (main floor), Geisel West (1st floor), and the WongAvery Library (1st floor).

 InfoStation computers are intended as short-term use and do not require log in.
-These are available behind the Info Desk and on floors 4-7 of Geisel, as well as other areas.
+These are available in Geisel Library Service Hub, Geisel 2nd Floor West Commons, and WongAvery 1st floor.

 Be sure to save your files to a device or the cloud, or email them to yourself.
 Computers are rebooted every night and any data saved to the drive is erased.